qwilka/pflacs/docs/introduction.rst

 Basic Usage
 --------------

-Basic usage of ``pflacs`` is demonstrated in the notebook below (also available at `this link <https://github.com/qwilka/pflacs/blob/master/examples/very_simple_example.ipynb>`_), use the scrollbar at the side of the frame to view the whole notebook:
+Basic usage of ``pflacs`` is demonstrated in this embedded notebook:

 .. raw:: html